 Turn your LIFE over to Jesus

 What does it mean to say YES to Jesus?
-You might like my post about it.
-Read it HERE.
+You can read my suggestions on that HERE.

 Put Jesus at the center of your life instead of yourself or even your children or spouse.
 You’ll be amazed that when you start living according to Jesus’ teaching, worldly goals become petty and meaningless.